omarmohamed456/Machine-LearningBased-Password-Strength-Evaluation-/to git.md

-git remote add origin https://github.com/omarmohamed456/Machine-LearningBased-Password-Strength-Evaluation-
+git remote add origin https://github.com/omarmohamed456/Machine-LearningBased-Password-Strength-Evaluation- #origin is the name of the repo (best practice)